kornieiev/kornieiev/README.md

 <hr>

-### Below is a list of educational or pet projects that I have developed."
+### Below is a list of projects that I have developed."

 **[Smart User Table - link to App](https://kornieiev.github.io/smart-user-table/)**